Executive Master in Development Policies and Practices (DPP)

 - Centro de Estudios y Promoción del Desarrollo (desco), in collaboration with the Instituto de Democracia y Derechos Humanos de la Pontificia Universidad Católica del Perú (IDEHPUCP), Lima, Peru

 Module 1 has a duration of 5 full-time weeks.
-It takes place simultaneously in Ouagadougou (for French-speaking African participants), in Accra (for English-speaking African participants), in Lima (for Latin American participants), in Hanoi (for Southeast Asian participants) and in Almaty (for Central Asian participants).
+It takes place simultaneously in Ouagadougou (for French-speaking African participants), in Accra (for English-speaking African participants), in Lima (for Latin American participants), in Bangkok (for Southeast Asian participants) and in Almaty (for Central Asian participants).

 Swiss and other ‘Northern’ participants chose their destination, in principle according to their professional context and thesis topic.